shivakumar-tekumatla/PID-with-Closed-loop-and-Unit-Step/README.md

 If the input is a 1st order system , then the Time constant can also be changed using a Slider.

-If you wish to view only specific plots , please select or unselect the legends(you can click on the legend color to do this)
+If you wish to view only specific plots , please sselect or unselect the legends(you can click on the legend color to do this)